dungmanh88/system/configs/opensips/GUIDE.md

-On opensips - this is new register on opensips opensipsctl add 5000 5000 opensipsctl add 5001 5001
+On opensips - this is new register on opensips opensipsctl add 5000 5000

+Database changed: subscriber and location

+opensipsctl add 5001 5001

-How to forward to freeswitch
+How to forward from 5000 opensips to 5000 freeswitch

+That bai roi